-Workers’ compensation protects those who have been injured in a workplace accident that occurred or while conducting work-related activities in Des Moines.
+Workers’ compensation protects those who have been injured in a workplace accident that occurred or while conducting work-related activities.
 Iowa's workers’ compensation law offers a variety of benefits for those who have sustained injuries in the workplace, including lifetime medical benefits.

 If you’ve been involved in a workplace accident or an accident that occurred on company property or time, you are entitled to lifetime medical benefits through workers' compensation.